acant/exordium/README.md

       # default to 80x80
       /[size]
     /[email_hash]
-      # providier either re-directs or copies to the images
+      # provider either re-directs or copies to the images
       # default to 80x80 again
   /gpg
   /resume